BEST WESTERN PLUS Travel Hotel Toronto Airport

 Driving Directions to Hotel

 From: The north.
-Take 400 South, then 401 West, exit on Carlingview at Exit 351, turn left on Renforth, and turn right on Eglinton Avenue to the BEST WESTERN PLUS Travel Hotel Toronto Airport.
+Take 400 South, then 401 West, exit on Carlingview at Exit 351, turn left on Renforth(First Traffic Light), and turn right on Eglinton Avenue West to the BEST WESTERN PLUS Travel Hotel Toronto Airport.

 From: Q.E.W.-Gardiner Express.
 Take 427 North, exit on Eglinton West and turn right at the lights on to Eglinton Avenue West.
 After five sets of lights the BEST WESTERN PLUS Travel Hotel Toronto Airport will be on the left hand side.

 From: The east.
-Take 401 West, exit on Carlingview, Exit 351, turn left on Renforth, and turn right on Eglinton Avenue to the BEST WESTERN PLUS Travel Hotel Toronto Airport.
+Take 401 West, exit on Carlingview, Exit 351, turn left on Renforth(First Traffic Light), and then turn right on Eglinton Avenue to the BEST WESTERN PLUS Travel Hotel Toronto Airport.

 From: The west.
-Take 401 East, exit on Eglinton and proceed south, turn right on Eglinton Avenue west to the BEST WESTERN PLUS Travel Hotel Toronto Airport.
+Take 401 East, exit on Eglinton/Renforth Dr. and Turn right, Then turn right on Eglinton Avenue west to the BEST WESTERN PLUS Travel Hotel Toronto Airport.

 From: The Q.E.W-Niagara Falls.
 Take 427 North, exit on Eglinton West, turn right on Eglinton Avenue West to the BEST WESTERN PLUS Travel Hotel Toronto Airport.

 From: 407.
-Take 427 South, after Pearson Airport take exit on Eglinton, on the first traffic light, Eglinton Avenue West, turn right to the BEST WESTERN PLUS Travel Hotel Toronto Airport.
+Take 427 South, after Pearson Airport take exit on Eglinton, at the first traffic light, Eglinton Avenue West, turn right to the BEST WESTERN PLUS Travel Hotel Toronto Airport.

 BEST WESTERN PLUS Travel Hotel Toronto Airport